irrequietus/clause/readme.txt

 What this is all about
 ----------------------

-'clause' is a C++11 metaprogramming library licensed under the Mozilla Public License 2.0.
+'clause' is a C++ metaprogramming library licensed under the Mozilla Public License 2.0.
 The following is the current list of its sublibrary components.

  * ppmpf (preprocessor metaprogramming framework)
  * ample (another metaprogramming library etude)

-There are no third party library dependencies other than minimal C++11 standard library support for using this library.
+There are no third party library dependencies other than very minimal C++11 standard library support (to almost none) for using this library.
 However, it is very important that you use a fully C++11 compliant compiler.
+Sections of the library are written for C++14 and C++1z (post C++14) may be present and are enabled through --enable-cxx14 / --enable-cxx1z during build configuration and properly marked within the source code, but are not necessary for the use of the library.

 Testing the code available
 --------------------------